bu3lii/Bu3liPhys/README.md

     - **Drag to Apply Custom Force**: Select an object by clicking, then drag to apply an impulse force in the opposite direction of the drag.
     - **Force Visualization**: An arrow dynamically shows the direction and scaled magnitude of the applied drag force.

-## 0.2.5 Changelog (Major Updates)
+## 0.2.6 Changelog (Minor Update)

-### New Features / Quality of Life (QoL) Enhancements
+### New Features
-- **Pause/Resume Simulation**: Control the simulation flow with a dedicated button or the Spacebar key.
-- **Reset Simulation**: A button to clear all objects and reset the world to its initial state (default gravity, no selected objects).
-- **Adjustable Gravity**: Sliders for real-time modification of both X and Y components of the global gravity vector.
-- **Simulation Speed Control**: A slider to increase or decrease the overall simulation speed.
-- **Velocity Vectors** arrows extending from objects indicating their current velocity direction and magnitude.
-- **Toggleable Visualizations**: Checkboxes to dynamically show/hide:
-    - Object trails.
-    - Coordinate axes
-    - Velocity Vectors
-- **Real-time Object Counter**: Displays the current number of objects in the simulation.
+- **JSON-based Simulation Persistence**:
+    - Introduced a dedicated `PersistenceManager` class for handling saving and loading simulation states.
+    - Allows users to **Save** the current world state (objects, gravity) to a JSON file.
+    - Allows users to **Load** a previously saved simulation from a JSON file, restoring objects and world properties.
+    - JSON de/serialization done via Gson

 ### Bug Fixes
-- **GraphicsContext Scope**: Corrected the scope of the GraphicsContext to ensure persistent drawing across frames.
-- **No Spawning While Paused**: Prevented new objects from being added when the simulation is in a paused state.
-- **Corrected Drag Force Label Scaling**: The force magnitude displayed on the drag arrow now accurately reflects the applied force (scaled by 75 units).
-- **Resolved minor issues in the code**
+- Resolved minor issues in the code

 ## Not Yet Implemented
 - More advanced collision shapes.